Smile-SA/dagota/docs/README.md

 So the other solution was to have *multi-master* installation.
 But...
 Redis is not able to share database for several master.

-We tried a lot, we checked, tested, and finally we find Dynomite (thanks to Laurent Andrau, coworker at Smile)
+We tried a lot, we checked, tested, and finally we find Dynomite (thanks to Laurent Andraud, coworker at Smile)

 ## Dynomite, the power from Netflix